elementbound/pygrunt/README.md

 Since the project is a one-night experiment so far ( *a too long night...* ), it supports only MinGW ( currently called GCCCompiler, to be fixed in the future ) on Windows ( sloppy slash-handling ).
-However, pygrunt is designed compiler-independence in mind.
+However, pygrunt is designed with compiler-independence in mind.
 It should be relatively easy to add support for other compilers, given enough knowledge about the compiler itself.